crownheightsaid/mutual-aid-app/DEVELOPING.md

   - Running entirely on your machine (except for 3rd party APIs)
   - If 3rd party APIs are hooked up, they are the same as in `staging`
 - `staging`
-  - Running on heroku, but with different 3p API keys than `prod`
+  - Running on heroku, but with different 3rd party API keys than `prod`
   - No paid APIs should be connected
 - `prod`
   - Running on heroku, with API keys that grant access to user data and paid services